 You will see guys wearing a wide range of gloves depending on the mission.

-Many guys will spray black paint over the words to help them blend in.
+Many operators will spray black paint over the words to help them blend in.

 Runner Up #2 SWIM FINS

-Team guys will carry extra paracord in case the strap breaks.
+Team guys also carry extra paracord in case the strap breaks.

 Runner Up #3 FLASHLIGHT

-QUESTION: Where could I get a red light like Navy SEALs use?
+QUESTION: Where could I get a red lens flashlight like the ones Navy SEALs use?

 ANSWER: You can get a similar one that Frogmen use here.